hello-robot/stretch_tutorials/tutorial_template.md

 What follows can be considered the template.

-# Major Topic or Tutorial Title
+# Major Topic
-In this tutorial, we will work with Stretch to explore *main theme of tutorial* using *primary module* and also learn how to achieve *secondory theme*.
-If you want to know more about *previously covered topic* on Stretch and how to get it up and running, we recommend visiting the previous tutorials on [*link to topic*]() and [*link to topic*]().
+In this tutorial, we will work with Stretch to explore *the main theme of tutorial* using *primary module* and also learn how to achieve *secondory theme*.
+If you want to know more about *any previously covered topic* on Stretch and how to get it up and running, we recommend visiting the previous tutorials on [*link to topic*]() and [*link to topic*]().

 *Motivation for the problem the topic solves*.
 The great thing about Stretch is that it comes preloaded with software that makes it a breeze to achieve *theme of the tutorial*.